 As engine manufacturers continue to make engines with catalyzed DPFs, they’ll continue to pressure their upstream DPF suppliers for lower prices.
 The DPF manufacturers are also looking upstream to the raw materials suppliers of PGM for lower prices, but the PGM prices are tied to the market commodity price.
 Assuming continued demand for the material is consistent, the only other lever to pull to keep the price down is to increase the supply; providing the catalyst suppliers with recovered PGM that would otherwise have been landfilled or is sitting on shop floors around the country is a great way promote sustainability and keep costs for new parts down.

-When a fleet or shop recycles a DPF they are promoting sustainability (reducing the need to mine new material) and bolstering the supply of a scarce product, thus keeping in check the price for the new DPFs and DOCs.
+When a fleet, equipment owner or dealer recycles DPFs or DOCs they are promoting sustainability (reducing the need to mine new material) and bolstering the supply of a scarce product, thus keeping in check the price for the new DPFs, DOCs and TWCs.

 Recycling DPFs Is Good for American Business

 More than 90% of global platinum is mined OUTSIDE of North America, primarily in South Africa and Russia.
 Material that is recycled from heavy-duty applications through Red Fox is processed and sold exclusively to domestic suppliers of PGM, keeping the material in America and reducing the reliance on foreign suppliers.

 Get Started with a Quote from Red Fox